 What it’s for

-The shorter this time is, the better.
+The shorter the average email response time is, the better.
 Faster responses for clients and partners lead to a greater brand reputation and smoother deals.
 Faster responses between employees mean questions are answered faster, information is exchanged more readily, and everyone can become more productive.

 Generally, responses within 24 hours are a must, but responses within 1-2 hours are even better.